Telena Cruz Nelson

-Biography

-Nelson is the daughter of Theodore Dwight Borja Nelson and Stephanie Cruz Nelson.
-Her paternal grandparents are Theodore Sgambelluri Nelson, who served as Vice Speaker of the Guam Legislature, and Gloria Camacho Borja Nelson (1935–2012) and maternal grandparents are Jose Quitugua Cruz and Asuncion "Connie" Lazaro Cruz.

 Early life and education

 Telena Cruz Nelson was born on September 25, 1980, in Portland, Oregon, the first of five children.
 She is the daughter of Theodore Dwight Borja Nelson and Stephanie Cruz Nelson both natives of Guam.
-Her paternal grandparents are Theodore Sgambelluri Nelson, who served as Vice Speaker of the Guam Legislature, and Gloria Camacho Borja Nelson (d.) and her maternal grandparents are Jose Quitugua Cruz (d.) and Asuncion "Connie" Lazaro Cruz.
+Her paternal grandparents are Theodore Sgambelluri Nelson, who served as Vice Speaker of the Guam Legislature, and Gloria Camacho Borja Nelson.
+Her maternal grandparents are Jose Quitugua Cruz and Asuncion "Connie" Lazaro Cruz.

 She was raised in a Roman Catholic family.
 Her maternal grandmother Connie was instrumental in the pilgrimage that brought the Santa Maria Kamalen-Our Lady of Camarin to the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
 She and her maternal grandmother are lectors at their Catholic Church.

 She attended Simon Sanchez High School in Guam.
 She graduated from the University of Guam with a Bachelor of Arts degree in Anthropology, and a Masters Degree in Public Administration and is an ICMP Certified Manager.
 Nelson is a Major in the Guam Army National Guard.
 In 2001, she enlisted as a Combat Medic.
 In 2007, she entered and completed Officer Candidate School to be commissioned as an Officer in the Guam Army National Guard.